-How we go from green to cup in under 30 days
+How we average 10 days from origin to cup

 What is green coffee?